akiryk/tutorials-learning-lessons/data-structures.md

 Big O notation for linked lists varies on the action.
 For accessing an entry, best case is constant time but worst case is linear time.
 Add, delete, and search are all also 0(n), because each potentially requires going through the entire list.
 Insert can be 0(1), assuming we insert to the head and not somewhere internal.

+Good: it's easy to add and remove items and that there's no need to reorganize the underlying memory that holds the data, unlike with arrays.

+Bad: It can't look up an item quickly by index.

 ### Stacks and Queues